-- A. A student may waive any of his or her rights under the Act, the regulations or this Policy provided the waiver is in writing and signed by the student. - B. The University will not require that a student execute a waiver of his/her rights under the Act, the regulations, or this policy. - C. A waiver may be revoked while a request for access to that record is pending.
+- A. A student may waive any of their rights under the Act, the regulations or this Policy provided the waiver is in writing and signed by the student. - B. The University will not require that a student execute a waiver of the rights under the Act, the regulations, or this policy. - C. A waiver may be revoked while a request for access to that record is pending.
 Nothing in this policy otherwise requires the retention of any record.